Having to deal with an overtired baby isn’t an easy job. It could make parenting incredibly challenging and tiring.

 It mimics the same environment as the womb, soothing your baby and helping them feel cozy and safe.

-When you swaddle an overtired baby, it keeps them from jolting awake when they move their arms and legs, helping them stay asleep for longer.
+Swaddling an overtired baby keeps them from jolting awake when they move their arms and legs, helping them stay asleep for longer.

 Initially, your baby might fight being swaddled, but they’d quickly adjust and begin to enjoy being swaddled.

-Note: Please use a light, soft material to wrap your baby and do not wrap them too tightly to avoid discomfort.
+Note: Please use a light, soft material to wrap your baby, and to avoid discomfort, do not wrap them too tightly.

 Method 3: White Noise

 White noise is an indistinct background hum.
 It helps to mask other disturbing sounds that might disrupt your baby’s sleep.
-It is worth considering using a white noise machine for your baby.
+Therefore, it is worth considering using a white noise machine for your baby.

-P.S: Silence can also be uncomfortable and spooky for some babies who are trying to fall asleep.
+P.S: Silence can also be uncomfortable and spooky for some babies trying to fall asleep.